transformrs/trv/README.md

 The videos created by `trv` consist only of static images.
 This might seem limiting, but as long as the content of the video is high, static images should be fine.
-Here are some YouTubers that have hundreds of thousands to millions of views while having only static images:
+Here are some YouTubers that have hundreds of thousands to millions of views with only static images:

 - [Perun](https://www.youtube.com/@PerunAU)
 - [The Histocrat](https://www.youtube.com/@TheHistocrat)